Honors Program - Extracurricular Events

 Saturday, November 2: Honors Trip to the matinee performance of the play "Owners" at the Yale Repertory Theatre, New Haven.
 "Owners" is a comedy by the groundbreaking English playwright Caryl Churchill.
 You can read about the play at http://www.yalerep.org/on_stage/2013-14/owners.html.
 Dinner at a restaurant in New Haven will follow the performance.

-Tuesday, January 21: Eighth Annual Pictionary Smackdown.
+Tuesday, January 21: Ninth Annual Pictionary Smackdown.
 Arrive when you can and leave when you must for this Honors game night.
-7-9:30 p.m., CNS 200.
+9-9:30 p.m., CNS 200.
+Always a good time!

 Saturday, September 8: Honors Freshman Orientation.
 Discussion of "Waiting: A Novel" by Ha Jin led by Dr. Alan Katz, Professor of Politics (Emeritus).
 Continental breakfast at 10:15; discussion of the novel follows from 10:30 a.m.-12 p.m.
 Come ready to contribute to the discussion.
 Following our discussion, we will lunch together in the Barone Campus Center.